JupiterOne-Archives/docs-old/guides/compliance/compliance-overview.md

 # Compliance Management in JupiterOne

-JupiterOne provides a flexible platform for users to import and manage any compliance standard / framework as a set of controls or requirements.
-The platform provides the following capabilities:
+JupiterOne provides a flexible platform for you to import and manage any compliance standard or framework as a set of controls or requirements.
+The J1 Compliance platform provides the following capabilities:

 - [Import a compliance standard or security questionnaire][1]